Blue Envoy: Blue Envoy

-Controlling the missile during its initial launch and climb was a difficult problem.
+Controlling the missile during its initial launch and climb was also a difficult problem.
 Normally, missiles use some form of proportional navigation, an algorithm that determines a near-perfect interception vector based on nothing more than the angular velocity of the target relative to the missile.
-Blue Envoy was designed to be launched long before the target became visible to the missile's radar receiver, and thus had to use command guidance for an extended period of the flight.
-The missile would be flown toward the approximate intercept location, and then as it approached, fed information on where to look for the target.
+Blue Envoy was designed to be launched long before the target became visible to the missile's radar receiver and thus had to use command guidance for an extended period of flight.
+Computers on the ground would send signals to the missile to fly it toward the approximate intercept location, and then as it approached, feed it information on where to look for the target.

 Ferranti began the development of a small digital computer to perform these intercept calculations.
 The computer would be fed the target location from a new tactical control radar under development as Orange Yeoman.
 The computer would then calculate an approximate intercept point and feed that information to the missile's autopilot.
-The computer also sent the current angular location of the target relative to the missile, the "angle error", so the missile could keep the receiver aimed in the right direction, listening for the signal of the guidance radar.
+The computer also sent the current angular location of the target relative to the missile, the "angle error", so the missile could keep its radar receiver aimed in the right direction, listening for the signal of the guidance radar.
 Some thought was also given to using the computer to directly control the missile's control surfaces, perhaps only during testing.

 The main warhead developed for Blue Envoy was a continuous rod warhead, although some consideration was given to a small nuclear warhead under the code name "Blue Fox", which weighed about 450 lbs and had a yield around 5 to 10 kiloton.
 Another weapon being developed for the missile role was "Pixie", even smaller at around 250 lbs and 1 kiloton.